 Personally, I’ve never spent too much time thinking about my brows.
 This isn’t to say I haven’t tried waxing, threading, and tinting them like so many others, because I have, but I never thought much about how they looked beyond regular maintenance.
-That is, until COVID-19 happened and professional brow maintenance wasn’t really an option.
+That is, until stay at home orders happened and professional brow maintenance wasn’t really an option.
 Though I have my own at-home brow maintenance solutions, I recently became curious about what other people are doing to their brows.
 Of course, nothing says you have to do anything about your brows at all.
 If you want to, let those bad boys grow wild—hey, maybe it’ll be much needed growth if you’re prone to over-plucking or had a DIY waxing mishap.
 But if you are looking for some at-home brow maintenance tips and tricks, I spoke to some people (and many professionals) who have some suggestions.

 If you’re considering taking some wax or tweezers to your own brows for the first time, though, there’s one thing you should know first.
 Josh Beeler, a brow specialist at Shen Beauty, says that his best advice for at-home brow care is to keep it minimal.